 The date range selector allows the user to select either a range of dates or a single date and has a number of pre-defined ranges to make selection as easy as possible.
+This controls the dates of the data being shown in the charts and also affect summary and top ten charts.

 Start Date Range